permazen/permazen/permazen-demo/src/demo/README.txt

   * Validation queues
   * Command line interface

-JSimpleDB also adds some new features that traditional databases don't provide.
+Permazen also adds some new features that traditional databases don't provide.

   * Designed from the ground up to be Java-centric; 100% type-safe at all times.
   * Works on top of any database that can function as a key/value store (SQL, NoSQL, etc.)